digital-asset/docs.daml.com/docs/2.10.0/docs/daml/daml-studio.rst

 Note, however, that the Multi-IDE does not hold "live" copies of DARs, therefore any changes to a package that is a dependency of another package are not visible in that second package until you run ``daml build``.
-You can run ``daml build --all`` to rebuild all relevant DARs, and the IDE will account for this and reload environments as necessary.
+You can run ``daml build --all`` to rebuild all relevant DARs.
+The IDE accounts for this and reloads environments as necessary.

 Jumping to definition on non-local dependencies (those not listed in ``multi-package.yaml``) also uses the correct environment, giving correct diagnostics for that package, and allowing